-Adriana Lima is sitting on the couch at the back room of the Sunset Tower, partly hidden from view—my eyes have to adjust to the dim space before finding her.
-But then, with a flash of her denim-blue eyes and a toss of hair—jet black and unbelievably shiny—she stands up to greet me, and it’s like watching a phoenix (clad in sequined pink-and-black F/W 16 Marc Jacobs) unfurl its feathers.
+Adriana Lima is sitting on the couch at the back room of the Sunset Tower, partly hidden from view.
+Watching her stand up is like watching a phoenix (clad in sequined pink-and-black F/W 16 Marc Jacobs) unfurl its feathers.
 She smiles; the room lights up.